cwarden45/Bastu_Cat_Genome/README.md

 **PetQCheck "TARGETED HEALTH Advanced Microbiome Screener" by Purina (gut microbiome test, list price of $149.00 + $10.80, includes free shipping, Order PQCBP2700)**:

 I purchased a 4th test on 9/9/2022.

+Sample collected after giving Bastu FortiFlora slightly before and a few days after dental cleaning (9/19/2022), with last FortiFlora in wet foot on 9/23/2022.

+Sample collected and mailed on 9/28/2022.